Skip to content

 The top section shows:

-- Detection metadata: detection type, pass, method, source, diagnostic confidence, and sample count.
+• Detection metadata: detection type, pass, method, source, confidence, the diagnosis (for probe anomalies), and sample count.
 Hover over each badge for a brief explanation of what the value means.

 Shows the client that triggered the anomaly (linked to the client's detail page), along with ISP and location information when available.
 Fleet-wide anomalies display a "Fleet-wide" badge instead of a client link.